ropg/LVGL_CYD/README.md

 In the Arduino IDE, under 'Boards', install Espressif's support for the ESP32.
 In the board selection box at the top of the screen, look for "CYD" and select ESP32-2432S028R" as the board.
 Then install this library by searching for 'LVGL_CYD'.
 The IDE should then automatically install TFT_eSPI and LVGL if they aren't installed already.

+> [!NOTE]
+> Some users have [reported](https://github.com/ropg/LVGL_CYD/issues/1) that my library [`spi_lcd_read`](https://github.com/ropg/spi_lcd_read), which this library depends on, does not get installed automatically even though it is listed as a dpendency.
+If that does not install together with this one, you can install it manually.

 ### Setting up LVGL with `lv_conf.h`

 #### copy file